opensearch-project/data-prepper/docs/readme/configuration.md

 * `keyStorePassword` string password for keystore.
 Optional, defaults to empty string
 * `privateKeyPassword` string password for private key within keystore.
 Optional, defaults to empty string
 * `serverPort`: integer port number to use for server APIs.
 Defaults to `4900`
+* `metricRegistries`: list of metrics registries for publishing the generated metrics.
+Defaults to Prometheus; Prometheus and CloudWatch are currently supported.

 Example Data Prepper configuration file (data-prepper-config.yaml):
 ```yaml